RealImage/challenge2019/README.md

 - Write programs in any language you want.
 Feel free to hold the datasets in whatever data structure you want, but try not to use external databases - as far as possible stick to your langauage without bringing in MySQL/Postgres/MongoDB/Redis/Etc.

-- We've provided a CSV `partners.csv` with the list of all partners, theatres, content size, minimum price and cost per GB.
+- We've provided a CSV `partners.csv` with the list of all partners, theatres, content size, minimum cost and cost per GB.
 Also `capacities.csv` contain partner ID and capacity.
 Please use the data mentioned there for this program instead of data given in Table 1 and 2.
 The codes you see in csv may be different from what you see in tables, so please always use the codes in the CSV.
 This Readme is only an example.

 This challenge consist of two problems.